-Works to remove the Seaford Road, Seaford level crossing have begun, with the boom gates to be removed by the end of 2018.
+Works to remove the Seaford Road, Seaford level crossing have begun, with the boom gates now removed.

 A special hybrid design has been created for the removal of the crossing, which involves lowering Seaford Road by about 1.5 metres and placing the rail line onto a planted embankment.